driuft/driuft/README.md

 <br>

 ### Get to know me!
-From immigrant to Software Engineer.
-My life hasn't exactly painted a straight trajectory, but all my past experiences and failures helped build the person I am today.
+From immigrant to software engineer, my journey has been marked by challenges and setbacks that have ultimately shaped me into the person I am today.

 Hi! 👋

-I'm Aldo, and I am passionate about positively impacting the world through technology.
-I create content on YouTube, write the occasional blog, dust the Twitter account when I feel so moved, and spend a lot of my time teaching and mentoring.
-Nice to meet you!
+I'm Aldo, and I am a Cuban-born software engineer and content creator based in Miami, Florida 🌴.
+With expertise in Android development and a commitment to increasing diversity and equity in the tech industry, I have taught mobile development at companies like Meta and Google.
+Passionate about making knowledge accessible, I hope to inspire and empower others to pursue careers in technology and make a positive impact in the world.

 <br>